Water is an essential constituent of the human body, making up approximately 60% of its whole composition.

 To satisfy the demand for water for bodily functions, fluids (typically drinking water) should be consumed regularly throughout the day.

-If you don’t drink enough water, then you are likely to become dehydrated.
-In this instance, the body cannot perform at its best and severe dehydration can cause serious health problems, even death.
+If you don’t drink enough water, you will likely become dehydrated.
+In this instance, the body cannot perform at its best, and severe dehydration can cause serious health problems, even death.

-Everybody’s body shapes and sizes are different, but it’s typically recommended to consume 1.5 – 2 liters of water each day to stay hydrated.
+Everybody’s body shapes and sizes are different, but it’s typically recommended to consume 1.5 – 2 litres of water each day to stay hydrated.

-Many different factors can influence hydration status and need to be considered to apply suitable hydration strategies to prevent dehydration.
+Many factors can influence hydration status and must be considered to apply suitable hydration strategies to prevent dehydration.

-As previously mentioned, your body utilizes body water to function and metabolize energy food, but other additional stressors that may accelerate body water losses include physical activity/exercise, environmental temperatures, illness, and different dietary practices will also play a part, e.g., high/low carbohydrate intake.
+As previously mentioned, your body utilises body water to function and metabolise energy food.
+Still, other additional stressors that may accelerate body water losses include physical activity/exercise, environmental temperatures, illness, and different dietary practices will also play a part, e.g., high/low carbohydrate intake.

 Benefits of Staying Hydrated

-Staying hydrated comes with various benefits of bodily functions.
-Critical reasons being that it helps regulate our body temperature keeps joints in minimal friction, delivers nutrients to cells, proper organ functions, stable sleeping cycles, maintains brain function, better performance prevents constipation, and many more direct and indirect benefits.
+Staying hydrated comes with various benefits for bodily functions.
+Critical reasons are that it helps regulate our body temperature, keeps joints in minimal friction, delivers nutrients to cells, proper organ functions, stable sleeping cycles, maintains brain function, better performance prevents constipation, and many more direct and indirect benefits.